GhodelApps/SimpleCodeEditor/README.md

 ```

 # Gradle Error
-If you error at gradle `More than one file was found with OS independent path 'META-INF/library_release.kotlin_module'` this, add below code at your gradle.
+If you error at Gradle `More than one file was found with OS independent path 'META-INF/library_release.kotlin_module'` this, add below code at your gradle.
 ```gradle
 android {
   packagingOptions {